-Page 120 of 139 Strikeout text is deleted Underline text is added (dc) Any information that is false or misleading.
+Page 119 of 138 Strikeout text is deleted Underline text is added (d) Any information that is false or misleading.

-(ed) Any health-related statement that is untrue or misleading.
+(e) Any health-related statement that is untrue or misleading.
 Any health-related statement must be supported by the totality of publicly available scientific evidence (including evidence from well-designed studies conducted in a manner which is consistent with generally recognized scientific procedures and principles), and for which there is significant scientific agreement, among experts qualified by scientific training and experience to evaluate such claims.

-(e) If the product is an edible cannabis product, a picture of the product contained therein.
+(e) If the product is an edible product, a picture of the product contained therein.